jangroth/aws-certification-notes/devops-engineer-professional.md

 analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

-* X-Ray demon would run on EC2-instances
+* X-Ray demon would run on EC2-instances/Elastic Beanstalk instances/ECS
 * X-Ray SDK to send signals
 * X-Ray API collects information
   * Automation could base on regular polling of `GetServiceGraph`